- Download the 2022 Progress Report: improving outcomes for students with disability (accessible and best on a large screen) (PDF 2.60MB)

 - Download the 2019 Progress Report: Improving outcomes for students with disability (accessible and best on a large screen) (PDF 4010KB).

-The third annual progress report on reforms to enhance outcomes for students with disability in NSW was tabled in the NSW Parliament on 25 November 2021.
-The report demonstrates improvements for the more than 172,000 – or 1 in 5 - students learning with disability in NSW public schools.
+The 2022 annual progress report on reforms to enhance outcomes for students with disability in NSW was tabled in the NSW Parliament on 10 November 2022.
+The report demonstrates continued improvements for the more than 183,000 – or 1 in 5 –students learning with disability in NSW public schools.

-In 2021, NSW mainstream public schools received $300.6 million for specialist teachers and resources to support students with disability and $270 million in Integration Funding Support for more than 12,800 students.
+In 2022, NSW mainstream public schools received $300.6 million for specialist learning and support teachers and flexible funding in every mainstream school to support students with disability.
+In addition, $300 million in Integration Funding Support was provided for more than 15,400 students enrolled in mainstream classes with a confirmed disability and moderate to high support needs.

 Find out more